UPDATED Charcoal BBQ process We have streamlined the approval process. It will be easier to use 4 of the CAC spaces for charcoal barbecues.

 - If your rain plan is to have your caterer cook under a tent

-The Fire Department and MIT Police often check if the safety precautions are being taken and if a signed MIT Barbecue Application is on site during the barbecue.
+The Fire Department may check if the safety precautions are being taken and if a signed MIT Barbecue Application is on site during the barbecue.
 If either is not, they may stop the cooking.

 - Near Kresge Auditorium (contact Campus Activities Complex to schedule)